francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

 #### Functions

 - `dbscan_from_similarity.
 This function performs DBSCAN clustering based on a similarity matrix.
 It normalizes the similarity matrix, converts it to a distance matrix, and applies HDBSCAN with a range of `cluster_selection_epsilon` values to find the best clustering solution.
 The best solution is determined based on the silhouette score, ensuring the clusters are well-defined and distinct.
 Moreover the function avoids having noise clusters exessively big by reclustering noise into new clusters when this happens.

+### 5. `missing_links.py`
+This code identifies potential missing links in a given graph based on a similarity matrix, cluster labels and two similarity thresholds.
+It helps to predict which connections could exist but are not currently present in the graph.
+Each couple of nodes that is in the same cluster and has a similarity score higher than the weak similarity threshold is saved as a missing link candidate.
+The same for couple of nodes that have similarity score higher than the strong threshold, even if not in the same cluster.

+#### Dependencies
+- `networkx`
+- `numpy`
+- `concurrent.futures`

+#### Functions

+- `find_missing_link_candidates`: This function identifies potential missing links within a graph by analyzing the similarity scores between nodes and their cluster labels.
+It uses given thresholds to determine which links are missing and generates a dictionary and matrix indicating these potential links.
+The function can also focus on specific clusters or nodes if specified.

+- `print_missing_links_dict`: This function prints the top N missing links and their similarity scores from a dictionary of potential missing links.
+By default, it prints the top 10 missing links, providing a quick overview of the most significant missing connections in the graph.

-### 5. `build_dataset.py`
+### 6. `build_dataset.py`
-This script is responsible for creating the training and missing links datasets.
-Important functions are:
-- `create_train_dataset`: Constructs a training dataset with features and labels.
-- `create_missing_links_dataset`: Creates a dataset of missing link candidates.
+This code constructs datasets from a given graph computing various features for each pair of nodes.
+The features included in the dataset are: node degrees, common neighbors, total neighbors, similarity scores, common categories, total categories, number of categories for each node, and cluster labels.
+These features are obtained through parallel processing, using thread pools to efficiently compute the required attributes for each node pair.
+The datasets created are either for training (`train`) or for predicting missing links (`missing links`).
+The `train` dataset includes randomly chosen couples of nodes making sure they do not include the missing link candidates, whilst the `missing links` dataset is made up of the missing link candidates.
+The datasets are then fed to an XGBoost model that predicts weather two nodes should be linked or not.

+## Requirements
+- `pandas`
+- `numpy`
+- `tqdm`
+- `concurrent.futures` (part of the standard library)

+## Functions

+- `filter_sentences`: This function filters out sentences that contain any of the specified words from a list.
+It converts all sentences to lowercase, creates a mask for sentences containing the unwanted words, and returns a set of filtered sentences.
+This is to remove unwanted categories such as: 'Short aritcles' or 'Articles that need verification'.

+- `find_indices_of_links`: This function finds the indices of links based on the given DataFrame type and a missing link matrix.
+It returns the row and column indices of the links for either 'missing links' or 'train dataset'.

+- `process_node_pair`: This function processes a pair of nodes to compute various features such as degrees, common neighbors, and categories.
+It filters categories using a predefined blacklist and returns a dictionary with the computed features for the node pair.

+- `build_dataset_multi_thread`: This function builds a dataset by extracting node names, finding link indices, and computing features for each pair of nodes using a thread pool for parallel processing.
+It constructs a DataFrame with the computed features and returns it along with an updated filtered categories dictionary.

-### 6. `tune_model.py`
+### 7. `tune_model.py`
 This module contains functions to train and tune an XGBoost model to predict missing links.
 Key functions include:
-- `train_xgboost_model`: Trains the XGBoost model on the training dataset.
-- `tune_model`: Tunes the hyperparameters of the XGBoost model.
+- `tune_model`: Tunes the hyperparameters of a ML model.

-### 7. `missing_links.py`
-This file uses the trained XGBoost model to predict missing links between Wikipedia pages.
-Main functions are:
-- `predict_missing_links`: Predicts whether there should be a link between pairs of nodes based on the model.

 ### 8. `requirements.txt`
 This file lists all the dependencies required for the project to run.
 The main dependencies are: